abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/background.md

 ---
-title: "About Cobalt 100 Arm-based processor and Nginx"
+title: "About Cobalt 100 Arm-based processor and MongoDB"

 weight: 2